-A reduction of the wheel profile radius $R_W$ closer to rail profile radius $R_R$ increases the lateral movement of contact point and thus enlarges the contact spreading and vice versa.
-Increased conformity is accompanied with lateral enlargement of the contact size and hence lower normal stress.
-At the same time the rolling radius difference and the equivalent conicity increases.
+A reduction of the wheel profile radius R_W closer to rail profile radius R_R increases the lateral movement of contact point and thus enlarges the contact spreading and vice versa.
+Increased conformity is accompanied with lateral enlargement of the contact size and hence lower normal stress and at the same time increasing rolling radius difference and equivalent conicity.
 A shifting of the nominal contact to the field side leads to a reduction of the contact angle and consequently lowering of equivalent conicity, a shifting of the contact to the flange side goes ahead with an increase of the contact angle and raising equivalent conicity.

-This relationship between the position of the wheel/rail contact point for the nominal parameters, contact angle and conformity should be considered during a design of new wheel profile because it affects the wear distribution and consequently the stability of profile shape due to wear and also the smoothness of running performance with mileage and wheel wear.
+This interrelationship between the position of the wheel/rail contact point for the nominal parameters, contact angle, conformity, equivalent conicity and contact spreading should be considered during a design of new wheel profile because it affects the wear distribution and consequently the stability of profile shape due to wear and also the smoothness of running performance with mileage and wheel wear.